 I was referred to Dr. Stephen Massimi by Dr. Daphne Scott, who I was seeing for a knee condition.
 After experiencing an injury to my lower right leg while shopping, I began to feel a pain in my left hip.
-Dr. Massimi confirmed that I had arthritis (bone on bone) after reviewing x-rays and referred me to Dr. Bradford Waddell, an orthopedic surgeon.
-Dr. Waddell immediately sent me to his receptionist to schedule surgery.
+Dr. Massimi confirmed that I had arthritis (bone on bone) after reviewing x-rays and referred me to an orthopedic surgeon.
+He immediately sent me to his receptionist to schedule surgery.
 My surgery was initially scheduled for August 2018.
 However, I decided to put the surgery off because I was not experiencing any pain after my cortisone injection.
 Unfortunately, the cortisone wore off and by the middle of October 2018, I was having severe pain again.
-This is when I reached out to Dr, Waddell's office to see if I could schedule the surgery as soon as possible.
+This is when I reached out to my surgeon's office to see if I could schedule the surgery as soon as possible.
 My surgery was scheduled for the NYC location on November 8, 2018.

 The next morning I had my physical therapy where I was taught how to go up and down stairs.
 I then walked down the hall again, crossed over to the other hall, and then walk back to my room with the nurse.
 I was walking on my own except with a cane.
 After that, I knew that I would go home.